mifi/mifi.no/blog/2023-11-02-installing-teamviewer-without-rootadmin-on-macos.md

 ---
 slug: installing-teamviewer-without-rootadmin-on-macos
-title: 'Installing TeamViewer without root/admin on MacOS'
+title: 'Installing .pkg without root/admin on MacOS'
 authors: 'mifi'
 tags: []
 ---

-How to install TeamViewer on a Mac without admin privileges ☺️
+How to install a MacOS `.pkg` (TeamViewer) on a Mac without admin privileges ☺️

 <!--truncate-->